- Get Involved

 The standard template for CARA Board meetings is attached at Annex A, but typically the meetings have five core objectives:

-The Board convenes for an average of 18 hours per year and therefore cannot afford to sit and listen to reports on activity.
-Directors are expected to read papers in advance and all Directors should join the meeting well briefed and prepared for strategic conversation about important and relevant items.
+Directors are expected to read papers in advance and all Directors should join the meeting well briefed and prepared for a strategic conversation about important and relevant items.
 Meeting agendas and corresponding papers are therefore made available to Directors one week in advance of a meeting.

 TRAVEL AND SUBSISTENCE

-In the event of inconsistency between the French and English version, the English language version shall prevail.
+In the event of inconsistency between the French and English versions, the English language version shall prevail.